 - 1. The student must apply for regular admission. - 2.
 Be of legal working age (18) before program completion; - 3.
-Have an official application and a transcript from the last school attended on file in the Office of Admissions, Records, and Research; - 4.
-Complete an interview with the career counselor or with an instructor in the program of choice.
+Have an official application and a transcript from the last school attended on file in the Office of Admissions, and Records; - 4.
+Have an ACT or COMPASS score on file in the Office of Admissions and Records.